The places have been chosen for you to experience the varied life in the Northeast of India. Begin your tour over at my…

 - Accommodation in double/ twin bed room.

-- All transfer by Innova (maximum 03 or 4 pax in one vehicle)
+- All transfer by Innova (maximum 03 or 04 pax in one vehicle).

-- Drinking water, a basic medical kit and light snacks will be provided for long journeys
+- Drinking water, a basic medical kit and tissues will be provided in the cars.

 #Elephant safaris are subject to availability and permission granted by forest dept.

 - Road conditions are unpredictable in this region and could be under repair.
 Re-routing or itinerary changes can be made by the guide.
 Also, there will be short distances of dirt road between villages.

 - Itinerary changes are made to improve your overall experience